MicrosoftDocs/winrt-api/windows.ui.notifications/toastnotification.md

 Defines the content, associated metadata and events, and expiration time of a toast notification.

 ## -remarks
-A desktop app must subscribe to at least the [Activated](toastnotification_activated.md) event to handle activation.
+- A desktop app must subscribe to at least the [Activated](toastnotification_activated.md) event to handle activation.
+- Starting WinRT 19041, MSIX packaged desktop applications should use the [OnActivated](\\windows.ui.xaml\application_onactivated_603737819.md) for handling toast activations rather than subscribing to the event.

 ### Version history